 Firstly, what do we mean by IT hardware?
 In our line of business, it is the physical kit that is needed to get a business going.
 It’s the techy, often complicated, equipment that most employees just want to be able to switch on and for it to work.

-Ethical IT supplies a full range of hardware for a wide variety of organisations.
-This includes workstations (desktop, laptops and tablets); network solutions (fibre and ethernet switches, access points, firewalls and routers); datacentre provisions (CAT6/fibre cabling, storage arrays and computation servers); cabling; any IT consumables and peripherals, such as printers; as well as CCTV security cameras and motion detectors.
+Ethical IT supplies a full range of sustainable hardware and managed IT services for a wide variety of organisations.
+This includes workstations (desktop, laptops and tablets); sustainable network solutions (fibre and ethernet switches, access points, firewalls and routers); cyber hygiene training; datacentre provisions (CAT6/fibre cabling, storage arrays and computation servers); cabling; any IT consumables and peripherals, such as printers; as well as CCTV security cameras and motion detectors.

 Unfortunately, much of this kit needs replacing regularly, which means the bulk of it ends up as so-called electronic and electrical waste or e-waste.